Just Imagine...: Batman

 In Just Imagine Stan Lee with Joe Kubert - Creating Batman (October 2001), Batman is known as Wayne Williams instead of Bruce Wayne.
-Creators Stan Lee and Joe Kubert based this version on the character created by Bob Kane and Bill Finger.
+Creators Stan Lee and Joe Kubert based this version on the characters created by Bob Kane and Bill Finger.

 Unlike Bruce Wayne, Wayne Williams is African-American instead of Caucasian.
-He is in excellent physical condition and has a vast personal fortune, allowing him access to custom equipment, including night vision lenses, a Kevlar costume, sensors to magnify sound and a wingsuit/hang glider hybrid cape to glide.
+He is in excellent physical condition and has a vast personal fortune, allowing him access to custom equipment, including night vision lenses, a Kevlar costume, sensors to magnify sound, and a wingsuit/hang glider hybrid cape to glide.

 Wayne Williams' father was a policeman who was killed in an ambush.
-Wayne is framed for a crime, so he vows revenge on "Handz", the gang leader who set him up.
+Williams is framed for a crime and vows revenge on "Handz", the gang leader who set him up.
 In prison, Williams befriends a scientist named Frederick Grant, who teaches him how to "develop his mind", as well as sewing and bodybuilding.

-While incarcerated, Williams learns that his mother has also died, and he blames Handz for her death.
-After rescuing the warden during a prison riot, he was given a full pardon.
-On the outside, Williams is on the run from Handz, so, to keep a low profile, he shaves his head.
+Williams learns that his mother has also died while he is incarcerated, and he blames Handz for her death.
+After rescuing a warden during a prison riot, he is given a full pardon.
+After his release, Williams is on the run from Handz and keeps a low profile by shaving his head.
 Williams needs money, so he becomes a wrestler under the name of Batman, never unmasking in public.
-In a few short weeks, Batman has become a superstar in wrestling and attained extreme wealth.
+In a few short weeks, Batman becomes a superstar in wrestling and attains extreme wealth.
 He searches for Grant and entrusts him with his secret identity.
-Wayne Williams has the money, skill and strength to fight Handz, but Frederick Grant has the technical know-how, so the two become partners.
-To keep a low profile, Wayne gives Frederick a mansion and acts as his bodyguard.
+Williams has the money, skill, and strength to fight Handz, but Frederick Grant has the technical know-how, so the two become partners.
+To keep a low profile, Williams gives Frederick a mansion and acts as his bodyguard.
 Batman eventually finds and fights with Handz, who accidentally falls to his death in the conflict.
 No longer seeking vengeance, Batman begins a mission of justice to fight crime and protect the innocent from villains like Handz.

 Wonder Woman

-Wonder Woman, real name Maria Mendoza, debuted in Just Imagine Stan Lee with Jim Lee Creating Wonder Woman (October 2001).
+Wonder Woman, whose real name is Maria Mendoza, debuted in Just Imagine Stan Lee with Jim Lee Creating Wonder Woman (October 2001).
 Creators Stan Lee and Jim Lee based this version on the original DC character created by William Moulton Marston.

-Maria is an activist, protesting against the corporate excavation of an ancient Incan holy site near her village.
+Mendoza is an activist who protests against the corporate excavation of an ancient Incan holy site near her village.
 The CEO Armando Guitez has a plan: gain power from the site and take over the world.
-When Maria's father is kidnapped by the CEO and taken to the excavation, Maria follows, only to arrive too late to prevent her father's death.
+When Mendoza's father is kidnapped by the CEO and taken to the excavation, Maria follows, only to arrive too late to prevent her father's death.
 Guitez gains demonic powers from artifacts at the site, and then travels to Los Angeles.
-Maria finds the staff of Manco Capac, granting her the powers of the Incan Sun god, and uses them to pursue and defeat him.
+Mendoza finds the staff of Manco Cápac, granting her the powers of the Incan sun god, and uses them to pursue and defeat Guitez.
 She then decides to remain in Los Angeles, taking the name Wonder Woman.